An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Introduction

 \section{Introduction}

 Sentence simplification automatically rewrites sentences to make them easier to read and understand by modifying their wording and structures, without changing their meanings.
 It helps people with reading difficulties, such as non-native speakers~\cite{Gustavo2016Lexical}, individuals with aphasia~\cite{carroll1999simplifying}, dyslexia~\cite{Rello2013DysWebxia, Rello2013Simplify}, or autism~\cite{Barbu2015Language}.
-Previous studies often employed a sequence-to-sequence model, then has been enhanced by integrating various sub-modules into it~\cite{zhang-lapata-2017-sentence, zhao-etal-2018-integrating, nishihara-etal-2019-controllable, martin-etal-2020-controllable}.
+Previous studies often employed a sequence-to-sequence model, which was then enhanced by integrating various sub-modules into it~\cite{zhang-lapata-2017-sentence, zhao-etal-2018-integrating, nishihara-etal-2019-controllable, martin-etal-2020-controllable}.
 Recent developments have seen the rise of large language models (LLMs).
-Notably, the ChatGPT families released by OpenAI demonstrate exceptional general and task-specific abilities ~\cite{openai2023gpt4, wang2023Document, liu2023geval}, and sentence simplification is not an exception.
+Among them, the closed-source ChatGPT families released by OpenAI demonstrate exceptional general and task-specific abilities~\cite{openai2023gpt4, wang2023Document, liu2023geval}, and sentence simplification is not an exception.
+On the open-source front, LLMs such as the Llama family by Meta~\cite{touvron2023llamaopenefficientfoundation} and the Qwen family by Alibaba Cloud~\cite{bai2023qwentechnicalreport} stand out as prominent representatives, showing competitive performance.